Ever heard the song that goes:

 - Yearly physicals.
-Regular physicals will insure that your body is holding up as you grow older.
+Regular physicals will ensure that your body is holding up as you grow older.
 Always get checked for various tumors and deficiencies once a year by your doctor.
 Men should also get their testosterone levels tested after they enter their 30’s so they will have a baseline reading in case t-levels drop over the years.
 This could result in a prescription for either HGH or replacement level testosterone to combat some of the effects of old age including muscle loss, fat storage, depression, etc…

 - Drink water.
 Sure, this isn’t really related to medical procedures or checkups, but drinking lots of water is a sure way to boost your metabolism, flush out toxins, provide your cells with proper hydration, and decrease appetite.
 Performance during training will surely suffer if you don’t drink enough water.

 If you follow these 6 rules, you will be taking good medical care of yourself.
 You will be able to better avoid skin diseases, tooth decay, loss of vision and balance issues, and major medical issues such as tumors and hormone deficiencies.
 Each of these steps is also directly or indirectly related to performance or limitations when training.
-You will therefore be able to prioritize your health to improve your training.
+You will, therefore, be able to prioritize your health to improve your training.